-New insurance written for bulk transactions was \$6.6 billion during the first quarter of 2002 compared to \$6.7 billion for the same period a year ago.
 The Company expects that the loans that are included in bulk transactions will have delinquency and claim rates in excess of those on the Company's flow business.
 While the Company believes it has priced its bulk business to generate acceptable returns, there can be no assurance that the assumptions underlying the premium rates adequately address the risk of this business.
-Beginning in 2002, new insurance written through the bulk channel on Alt A, subprime and certain other loans will be subject to quota share reinsurance of approximately 15% provided by a third party reinsurer.
+New insurance written in 2002 through the bulk channel on Alt A, subprime and certain other loans will be subject to quota share reinsurance of approximately 15% provided by a third party reinsurer.
 The reinsurance transaction is contingent on the Company receiving credit for the reinsurance under insurance regulation.
-The amount of premiums ceded under this reinsurance during the first quarter of 2002 was immaterial.

-Net premiums written increased 23% to \$283.1 million during the first quarter of 2002, from \$229.6 million during the first quarter of 2001.
-Net premiums earned increased 18% to \$284.4 million for the first quarter of 2002 from \$241.2 million for the same period in 2001.
-The increases were primarily a result of the growth in insurance in force and a higher percentage of renewal premiums on products with higher premium rates offset in part by an increase in ceded premiums to \$23.2 million in the first quarter of 2002 compared to \$14.1 million during the same period a year ago, primarily due to an increase in captive mortgage reinsurance.
+Net premiums written increased 12% to \$286.6 million during the second quarter of 2002, from \$256.9 million during the second quarter of 2001.
+Net premiums earned increased 12% to \$288.2 million for the second quarter of 2002 from \$257.4 million for the same period in 2001.
+The increases were primarily a result of the growth in insurance in force and a higher percentage of renewal premiums on products with higher premium rates offset in part by an increase in ceded premiums.